rackerlabs/docs-core-infra-user-guide/_images/README.md

     resized to 50px x 50px with SnagIt Editor
   * collection date 2015-06-07
   * original from Lane Fielder, resized by Rose Coste

 * **logo-cloudloadbalancers-50x50.png**
   * used at /cloud-intro/cloud-tour/network-services.html
   * original size here, logo-cloudloadbalancers.png;
     resized to 50px x 50px with SnagIt Editor
   * collection date 2015-06-07
   * original from Lane Fielder, resized by Rose Coste

+* **logo-cloudmetrics-50x50.png**
+  * used at /cloud-intro/cloud-tour/application-services.html
+  * resized to 50px x 50px with inkscape editor
+  * collection date 2015-06-25
+  * original from Margaret Eker, resized by Margaret Eker

 * **logo-cloudmonitoring-50x50.png**
   * used at /cloud-intro/cloud-tour/application-services.html
   * original size here, logo-cloudmonitoring.png;
     resized to 50px x 50px with SnagIt Editor
   * collection date 2015-06-07
   * original from Lane Fielder, resized by Rose Coste

 * **logo-cloudnetworks-50x50.png**
   * used at /index.html
   * used at /cloud-intro/cloud-tour/network-services.html